 It is quick and easy to make (it can be ready in less than 30 minutes) and would be an impressive first course for a dinner party.

-- 3/4 cup of freshly grated Monte Veronese (Grana Padano or Parmigiano-Reggiano cheese)
+3/4 cup freshly grated Monte Veronese, Grana Padano, or Parmigiano-Reggiano cheese, plus more for serving

-- In a medium Dutch oven or heavy-bottomed saucepan, toast the rice in over medium-low heat in 2 teaspoons of the butter
+In a medium Dutch oven or heavy-bottomed saucepan, toast the rice over medium-low heat in 2 teaspoons of the butter

-- Continue cooking the rice, stirring frequently with a wooden spoon, until the wine is absorbed, about 16 to 18 minutes.
-Add a bit of vegetable broth, as needed, towards the end of cooking.
+Continue cooking the rice, stirring frequently with a wooden spoon, until the wine is absorbed, about 16 to 18 minutes.
+Add a bit of vegetable broth, as needed, toward the end of cooking.

-- When the rice is cooked to al dente consistency and the liquid has reduced to a creamy sauce, remove the risotto from the heat and add the remaining 3 tablespoons butter and the grated cheese.
+When the rice is cooked to al dente consistency and the liquid has reduced to a creamy sauce, remove the risotto from the heat and add the remaining 3 tablespoons butter and the grated Monte Veronese cheese.
 Stir until well combined, season to taste with salt, and serve immediately.